pcontact/ToneShift/README.md

+🔮 ToneShift

-ToneShift: A Rhetorical Dial for the Web
+Your rhetorical dial for the web.

-📖 Overview

-ToneShift is a Chrome extension that reimagines how we interact with text online.
-It allows users to instantly rewrite any selected text on a webpage into different tones—Simple, Casual, Formal, Short, or Creative—without leaving the page.

-Think of it as a “tone knob” for the internet: highlight, click, refine, and read in your preferred style.
+Instantly rewrite, simplify, or restyle any text you find online — directly where you’re reading.

 ---

-🌟 Inspiration

-The project was born from a personal frustration.
-While reading technical content online, I often found myself copying complex paragraphs into a search engine or an AI model to simplify or rephrase them.
-This workflow broke concentration and wasted time.

-ToneShift was designed to eliminate that friction—to bring the power of AI-assisted comprehension directly into the browsing experience.
+🧩 Overview

+ToneShift is a Chrome extension that transforms the way people interact with text online.
+By selecting any piece of text on a webpage, users can instantly generate a refined version in a different tone — Simple, Casual, Formal, Short, or Creative — using built-in AI models.

+Instead of copying and pasting text into external tools, ToneShift brings the power of intelligent rewriting right to the webpage itself.

 ---

-💡 What It Does

-ToneShift integrates seamlessly into your browsing workflow:

-1. Select any text on a webpage.

-2. Click “Refine this text.”

-3. Instantly view the rewritten version side-by-side with the original.
+✨ Features

+⚙️ Instant Text Refinement: Right-click or click “Refine this text” to open a live comparison panel.

+🧠 AI-Powered Rewrites: Uses both the Gemini API and Chrome’s Built-in AI Model API for fast, context-aware tone adjustments.

-4. Choose from tone options like Simple, Casual, Formal, Short, or Creative.
+🎨 Multiple Tones: Choose from Simple, Casual, Formal, Short, or Creative styles.

-Whether you want to simplify dense research, polish an email draft, or experiment with stylistic variations—ToneShift adapts the web to your reading style.
+🔒 Client-Side Processing: Designed for privacy — text stays local.

+⚡ Lightweight UI: Built with vanilla JavaScript and Manifest V3 for performance and simplicity.

 ---

-🧠 How It’s Built

-ToneShift is built as a Manifest V3 Chrome Extension, using:

-Vanilla JavaScript for a lightweight front-end.

-Gemini API and Chrome’s Built-in AI Model API for text refinement.

-Custom prompt engineering for each tone, ensuring consistency and contextual accuracy.

-All text processing happens client-side, ensuring responsiveness and privacy.
+🏗️ Architecture

+ToneShift follows a client-side extension architecture:

+User → Chrome Extension → Content Script → AI Model API → Refined Output

+Key Components:

+Content Script: Detects selected text and injects UI elements.

+Popup Panel: Displays side-by-side comparison (original vs refined).

+AI Module: Manages tone-specific prompts and model requests.

+Background Script: Handles persistent settings and permissions.

 ---

-⚙️ Setup & Testing Instructions
+🛠️ Installation & Testing Instructions (Judges’ Guide)

-Judges can test the full ToneShift experience by following the steps below:
+Follow these steps to set up, run, and evaluate ToneShift:

 1. Clone the Repository

 git clone https://github.com/pcontact/ToneShift.git
 cd ToneShift

-2. Load the Extension into Chrome
+2. Load the Extension in Chrome

-1. Open Chrome and navigate to: chrome://extensions/
+1. Open Chrome and go to chrome://extensions/

-2. Toggle Developer Mode on (top-right corner).
+2. Enable Developer mode (toggle in the top right)

-3. Click Load unpacked.
+3. Click Load unpacked

-4. Select the cloned ToneShift folder.
+4. Select the cloned ToneShift folder

-3. Activate ToneShift
+3. Activate the Extension

-Once loaded, the extension icon will appear in Chrome’s toolbar.
+Once loaded, you should see the ToneShift icon in your browser toolbar.
-Click it to ensure it’s active.

-4. Test the Core Functionality
+4. Test the Application

-1. Visit any webpage with text (e.g., a news article or blog).
+1. Navigate to any webpage with text (e.g., a news article or technical blog).

-2. Highlight a sentence or paragraph.
+2. Highlight a paragraph or sentence.

-3. A “Refine this text” button will appear near your selection (or use the right-click context menu).
+3. A “Refine this text” button should appear within one second.

-4. Click the button to open the Refine Panel—you’ll see:
+4. Click it — a panel will open showing:

-Original text (left)
+Left: Original text

-AI-refined version (right)
+Right: AI-refined version

-5. Use the “Adjust Tone” button to toggle between different rewriting modes.
+5. Use the Adjust Tone dropdown to change the rewrite style.

-5. Access Advanced Settings

-Click the ToneShift icon in your toolbar to open the popup:
+6. Open the extension popup (click the ToneShift icon) to:

-Enable/disable the floating “Refine this text” button.
+Enable/disable the “Refine this text” button

-Switch between Local AI (Chrome API) and Cloud Model (Gemini API).
+Switch between local or cloud AI model

-Access Help & Support links.
+Access help and settings

+No additional server setup or API keys are required — ToneShift runs client-side using available browser APIs.

 ---

-🚧 Challenges

-The toughest hurdle was defining the initial scope.
-Without a clear roadmap, early versions fluctuated between too simple and overly ambitious.
-Through iterative prototyping and ruthless simplification, we refined the product into a smooth, focused experience.
+⚙️ Configuration

+If you wish to use the Gemini API for enhanced rewriting:

+1. Open the extension popup (click the ToneShift icon).

+2. Check the “Use cloud Gemini model” checkbox.

+Otherwise, ToneShift defaults to Chrome’s local AI model for testing.

 ---

-🏆 Accomplishments

-Transforming a simple idea—"I wish I could simplify this text without switching tabs"—into a fully functional Chrome extension is the achievement I’m proudest of.
-ToneShift makes AI assistance feel invisible, natural, and useful.
+🧪 Tests

+ToneShift has been manually tested on:

+Chrome v138+

+Functional tests verify:

+Button appearance timing

+Correct tone application

+Error handling when models are unavailable

 ---

-📚 Lessons Learned

-This project reinforced several key lessons:

-Prompt engineering is both art and science—small word changes yield big tone differences.

-Clear scope definition is essential in fast-moving, AI-driven projects.

-Chrome’s Manifest V3 offers flexibility but demands attention to permissions and API nuances.
+📦 Tech Stack

+Platform: Chrome Extension (Manifest V3)

+Language: JavaScript (ES6)

+AI Models: Gemini API, Chrome Built-in AI

+Version Control: Git + GitHub

 ---

-🚀 What’s Next for ToneShift

-The journey doesn’t stop here.
-Future updates will include:

-Inline Rewriting: Modify text directly within the page.

-Full-Page Refinement: Recast entire web pages with a single command.

-Multilingual & Custom Tones: Translate and re-tone content in real time.

-Conversational Deep Dives: Chat with refined text for richer understanding.
+🤝 Contributing

+Contributions are welcome!

+1. Fork the project

+2. Create a new branch

+git checkout -b feature/new-idea

+3. Make your changes

+4. Commit and push

+5. Open a Pull Request

+See CONTRIBUTING.md for best practices.

 ---

-🧩 Tech Stack

-Frontend: HTML, CSS, Vanilla JavaScript

-Backend AI: Gemini API, Chrome AI Model API

-Platform: Chrome Extension (Manifest V3)
+📜 License

+Distributed under the MIT License.
+See LICENSE for details.

 ---

-🧪 Testing Criteria for Judges

-To verify the project’s functionality:

-Confirm that the “Refine this text” button appears upon selecting text.

-Verify that the AI-refined text appears correctly in the side panel.

-Test all tone modes for varied output.

-Toggle between local and cloud AI modes in settings.

-Validate responsiveness and performance (should feel instant).

-ToneShift redefines reading.
-It’s not just about understanding text—it’s about feeling it in the tone that speaks best to you.
+🧠 Roadmap

+Future versions of ToneShift will include:

+[ ] Inline Rewriting: Apply tone changes directly on the webpage

+[ ] Full-Page Refinement: Rewrite entire articles

+[ ] Multi-Language Support: Translate and tone-shift simultaneously

+[ ] Conversational Deep Dives: Turn refined text into a chat exploration

+---

+👤 Author

+Shedrach — Creator of ToneShift
+GitHub Profile

+---

+🧭 Inspiration

+ToneShift was born from a simple frustration: switching tabs to ask an AI for help understanding technical text.
+It bridges that gap, giving readers instant, contextual clarity without breaking their reading flow — a small change that transforms how we consume complex information online.